SMART Client Testimonial – Brenda Freeman

 Commercial property insurance can help your business recover after a destructive event.
 Disasters can strike with little or no warning, leaving commercial buildings devastated.
 Within a matter of minutes, the business property you lease, or have worked so hard to call your own, could be severely damaged from heavy winds, electrical damage, storms, or fire.

 After a serious event, you may face a substantial loss of income as you rebuild.
-While commercial property insurance can help you repair your building, other types of business insurance can protect your income.
-We discuss these below.
+While commercial property insurance can help you repair your building, other types of insurance can protect your income.
+We discuss these further below.

 Commercial property insurance is called business property or commercial building insurance.
 A sufficient policy offers coverage that protects business owners from damage or loss of essential business equipment, as well as damage to the commercial building.
 This coverage helps protect the business from significant loss due to a weather disaster, fire, or theft.